sidestep-labs/AzureKeyVaultExplorer/README.md

 ## Running the application:

-This should be a simple clone, and set the start up project to be "KeyVaultExplorer.Desktop".
+Clone and set the start up project to be "Desktop".
-The code is very much in the learning phase of things at the moment, with lots of small commits of stepping stones to learning AvaloniaUI, and navigating MVVM.

 ## Contribution
 Accepting PRs, suggestions, code reviews, feature requests and more.
 This is my first time using avaloniaUI and building a desktop application so all feedback is welcome.